 Clackamas has the programs, instruction and committed faculty and staff to make sure you reach your goals.
-You'll also find a variety of services to support your classes, like CougarConnect, tutors, advisors, computer labs and more.
+You'll also find a variety of services to support your classes, such as tutors, computer labs, counselors and more.

-The CCC Foundation helps students of all ages reach their dreams by offering scholarships that make a difference in students' ability to attend college.
 If you bring your imagination and your commitment, you can succeed at CCC, where we offer an Education That Works.